enatsek/Debian-Ubuntu/nginx.md

 ### 2.2.
 Add SSL (TLS) Support
 #### 2.2.1.
 Install Certbot

-Thanks to [Let's Encrypt](https://letsencrypt.org/) we can get free certificates and let our site to be connected by HTTPS.
-We use [certbot](https://certbot.eff.org/) tool to automatically install and update the certificates.
+Thanks to [Let's Encrypt](https://letsencrypt.org/), we can obtain free SSL certificates and enable HTTPS for our site.
+We'll use [Certbot](https://certbot.eff.org/) to automatically install and update certificates.

-Let's Encrypt certificates last 3 months, they have to be renewed periodically.
-Certbot tool handles acquiring and renewing tasks.
+Let's Encrypt certificates are valid for 90 days and must be renewed periodically.
+Certbot handles both acquisition and renewal tasks.

-Install certbot:
+Install Certbot:

 ```
 sudo apt update